 They look smaller, all of them, without their usual armour.
 Slim and lithe, and perfectly capable of running for fun, telling jokes a child would clap for, acting out the youth their elite lives forced away from them early.
 Merlin knows Arthur has aged beyond what he should.
 They are mid-twenties, now, but Arthur will be king before he knows it, his knights will be his court, and whatever boy still lingers inside the prince's sun-bronzed body will gather its toys and slip away into the darkness.

 Everything is perfect.
-And yet Morgana's face is marred with a frown where she reclines under Uther's canopy further across the field.
+And yet Morgana's face is marred with a frown where she reclines under Uther's canopy across the field.
 She looks away, up toward the hills and the treetops, the rose-coloured clouds and the turrets of the castle.
-She had paced until Uther, wine goblet in hand, told her in an exasperated tone to "sit down, Morgana, for the love of all saints, will you enjoy yourself?
+She had paced until Uther, wine goblet in hand, told her to "sit down, Morgana, for the love of all saints, will you enjoy yourself?
 It's finally summer!"

 "Do you know what Old Mag told me, Lucan?"
 Merlin turns back to Arthur and finds his lord's smile bright and devilish.
 "She misses your visits in the evenings, but she likes Gawain's smile best in the morning!"